deobald/dhamma-sineru/deep-clean/intro.md

 ## General Advice

 - Always try to clean top to bottom.
+- Always follow the checklist and check tasks as they are completed.
 - Always wear a dust mask while sweeping and dry dusting.
 - Always be very careful not to harm any visible creatures, no matter how small.